DASILVAFARIATom/MojoModules/README.md

 Download the Windows installer (https://github.com/tomdasilva/MojoModules/blob/main/Tremojo/Tremojo-windows.exe) and launch it.
 Install the .vst3 file inside your usual VST3 path (it might be *C:\Programs\Common Files\VST3* or *C:\Programs (x86)\Common Files\VST3*). you should then be able to reach the plugin inside your DAW.
 If you encouter any trouble, feel free to contact me.

 $\Rightarrow$ **Ubuntu** :
-Downlaod the Ubuntu .vst3 compressed file () and unzip inside your usual VST3 folder.
+Download the Ubuntu .vst3 compressed file (https://github.com/tomdasilva/MojoModules/blob/main/Tremojo/Tremojo.vst3.zip) and unzip inside your usual VST3 folder.
 For Ubuntu 20.xx and later usres, it might be *~\.vst3\*, but you can actually place the *Tremojo.vst3* wherever you want in your computer.
 In this case, do not forget to specify the path to this folder inside your DAW...

+$\Rightarrow$ *MACOS X* :
+Download the MACOS .vst3 file () and place inside your usual .vst3 folder.
+If it is not yet done, do not forget to specify the path to this folder inside your DAW.

+Please feel free to contact me for any questions.
+To do so, you can open an issue here ().